Experience Charleston, West Virginia

 When we say we love this town, we really mean it.
 You’ll know what we mean when you get here.
 We typically record live shows on Sunday evenings.
 Many travelers procure tickets for a specific live taping of Mountain Stage and then make plans to come early and enjoy the charms of a long weekend.
 Why not, right?
 After all, two-thirds of the US population is within a days drive from West Virginia.
 Don’t you think it’s time you planned your West Virginia getaway?Learn more

 The capital city may be small in comparison to other cities, but don’t let our size fool you.
 Charleston is a place that values its arts community.
 Mountain Stage works closely with our friends at FestivALL Charleston, an arts organization that serves its community with year-round events and programs.
 In addition, we are proud to partner with the West Virginia Music Hall of Fame on educational outreach through their mentoring program in public schools.
 Be sure to visit the WVMHoF’s exhibit currently on display in the Charleston Town Center.
 You may even see some familiar faces on the walls.
-Spoiler: Our original host (for over 37 years), artistic director and founder of the show Larry Groce was inducted into the WVMHoF class of 2020!Learn more
+Spoiler: Our original host (for 38 years), artistic director and founder of the show Larry Groce was inducted into the WVMHoF class of 2020!Learn more

 Where To Stay